CovOpen/CovQuestions/api/v1/README.md

 To extract the strings from the questionares in `src/data` run `npm run i18n-extract`.

-> To add new Localizations have a look at the docs
+> To add new Localizations have a look at the docs in root.

 The translation of a questionnaire has two steps: